skirmess/Dist-Zilla-Plugin-AutoPrereqs-Perl-Critic/README.md

 By default, the dependencies are added to the **develop** **phase**.
 This can be changed to every valid phase.

+## remove\_core\_policies

+By default, policies that are included in the latest [Perl::Critic](https://metacpan.org/pod/Perl::Critic) distribution are not added as dependency.
+This can be changed by setting **remove\_core\_policies** to **0**.

+Note: [Perl::Critic](https://metacpan.org/pod/Perl::Critic) itself is always added as dependency which will come with the core policies.

+Note: This feature needs HTTP access to **cpanmetadb.plackperl.org**.
+Please disable this feature if you're system cannot access that server.

 ## type